fakoredeDamilola/ql-student-expenses-ionic/README.md

 4. Date Ranges for Reports filter, Expenses Filter, Accounts Filter.
 5. Invite Students to another expense report, currently can only be assoicated with one expense report.
    -- Invite Student who already has an account, current behavior when student is added to report, account created for them.
-6. Test Cases (unit tests and e2e), Documentation, Swagger Documentation update
+6. Test Cases (unit tests and e2e), Documentation, Swagger Documentation update.
+7. Trim api calls JSON objects, returning only the data needed for the specefic view.

 # Bugs